showmic09/MECH-892/Sergio/HW4/debug.md

-lines 2 and 6 would need to be altered to include the folder path.
+line 6 would need to be altered to include the folder path.

-the lines should look like this afterwards.
+the line should look like this afterwards.

-arguments = input/p098_words.txt

 transfer_input_files = input/p098_words.txt